Skip to Main Content

 Evaluating Sources for Credibility

 Knowing how to find relevant, reliable, and accurate information can help you create better research assignments.
 These same skills will help you make informed decisions about real world questions such as buying a car, evaluating financial aid options or deciding which graduate school is best for you.
+Use the criteria below to help you evaluate the information you find.

 Authority: The source of the information.